Robert Reid (bishop): Diplomacy and judiciary

 The new College of Justice held its inaugural meeting on 27 May 1532 when Abbot Reid was admitted as a senator in place of his uncle, Robert Schanwell.
-Alexander Mylne, the Abbot of Cambuskenneth, was appointed the college's first president and the king stipulated that Reid should act as its president upon Mylne's absence, "to minister thair in quhill hes returning."
-King James authorised William Stewart, Bishop of Aberdeen and Reid to negotiate a peace treaty with Henry VIII of England in February 1533 but it was 2 August 1534 before it was finally concluded.
+Alexander Mylne, the Abbot of Cambuskenneth, was appointed the college's first president, and the king stipulated that Reid should act as its president upon Mylne's absence, "to minister thair in quhill hes returning."
+King James authorised William Stewart, Bishop of Aberdeen and Reid to negotiate a peace treaty with Henry VIII of England in February 1533; however, it was 2 August 1534 before it was finally concluded.
 Ferrerio later wrote that Bishop Stewart and Abbot Reid were the only men capable of getting a "peace surpassing all expectation from an angry nation" (England).
 Reid was engaged in diplomatic work in France concerning the marriage of King James during 1535 and 1536, firstly with Marie de Bourbon and then with the sickly Madeleine, daughter of the French king.
-James and Madeleine married at Nôtre-Dame Cathedral in Paris on 1 January 1537 but the new Queen died within months at Holyrood Palace.
+James and Madeleine married at Nôtre-Dame Cathedral in Paris on 1 January 1537, but the new Queen died within months at Holyrood Palace.

-Reid was an envoy to Henry in 1541 and again in 1542 and on the latter instance was prevented from returning to the Scottish court and from writing to it until the preparations for war with Scotland were underway.
+Reid was an envoy to Henry in 1541 and again in 1542, and on the latter instance was prevented from returning to the Scottish court and from writing to it until the preparations for war with Scotland were underway.
 In November 1542, Henry VIII had revived the English assertion of the overlordship of Scotland.
-King James died on 14 December 1542, and on 3 January 1543 James Hamilton, Earl of Arran, now heir presumptive, was appointed regent for the six-day-old Queen Mary.
+King James died on 14 December 1542, and on 3 January 1543, James Hamilton, Earl of Arran, now heir presumptive, was appointed regent for the six-day-old Queen Mary.
 Arran, holding pro-English views, had Beaton arrested.
-It was against this backdrop that in March 1543, Reid was part of a gathering in Perth of like-minded nobles and churchmen who supported Beaton.
-It was agreed to send the bishop to meet Arran to call for the cardinal's release and for the ceasing of the circulation of English-language versions of the New Testament, all of which were turned down.
+It was against this backdrop that, in March 1543, Reid was part of a gathering in Perth of like-minded nobles and churchmen who supported Beaton.
+It was agreed to send the bishop to meet Arran to call for the cardinal's release and for the cessation of the circulation of English-language versions of the New Testament, all of which were turned down.